Flare576/dotfiles/README.md

 - Main project name
 - your "Shortname" (the name you use when you type [~first.last]) or otherwise tag yourself in Jira

-The script will ask you for your information and write it to `~/dotfiles/.doNotCommit.jira`
+The script will ask you for your information and write it to `~/dotfiles/.doNotCommit.jira`, then linking to it from your normal `.doNotCommit` file.

 Now comes the fun part.
 If everything is setup correctly, you can run `jira -h`

 You'll see the list of default commands (`help` through `session`), and then the ones I added.

-My day generally goes like this
+My day generally goes like this (assuming I'm on Project **ABC** with various ticket numbers)
 ```
 jira mine # See what I've been assigned
 jira sprint # Otherwise, I'll see what we have in the sprint I can snag
-jira v PROJECT-TICKET # Look at a ticket
+jira v ABC-1234 # Look at a ticket
-jira workon PROJECT-TICKET # Set the global issue
+jira workon ABC-1234 # Set the global issue, depends on ~/.jira.d existing
 jira g # If it wasn't mine already, grab it
-jira v # Look at it again
+jira v # Look at it again, notice no more typing ABC-1234!
 jira c -m 'This is an awesome ticket' # Drop a comment on it
 jira ts # After I'm done, check where it can go next